mirfanmcs/irfanstore-apigateway/README.md

 irfanstore-apigateway
 =======================
-This is the sample API Gateway written for the Pivotal Cloud Foundry.
+This is the sample API Gateway written to run in the Pivotal Cloud Foundry.
 This application uses the Spring Zuul which implements the Netflix Zuul.
 API Gateway calls the product-service.
 It implements the filters, routing and Hystrix fallback.

 This application uses following features / services in the Pivotal Cloud Foundry: